Rüti bei Büren: Economy

 A business managing chemical waste is located in Rüti.
 The town gained fame across the country in the 1990s for the company's plans to build a facility for burning hazardous waste.
 It was eventually abandoned due to resistance from the population.
+Since then, the factory was updated to recycle industrial waste chemicals and used cooking oil.

+Rüti is home to a 500-year old flour mill.
+First documented in 1523, the mill has been managed by the Eggli family since 1858.
+The mill continues to process regional grain and supply local bakeries and private customers.

 As of In 2011 2011, Rüti bei Büren had an unemployment rate of 2.02%.
 As of 2008, there were a total of 455 people employed in the municipality.
 Of these, there were 47 people employed in the primary economic sector and about 18 businesses involved in this sector.
 138 people were employed in the secondary sector and there were 13 businesses in this sector.
 270 people were employed in the tertiary sector, with 20 businesses in this sector.

 In 2008 there were a total of 381 full-time equivalent jobs.
 The number of jobs in the primary sector was 33, all of which were in agriculture.
 The number of jobs in the secondary sector was 116 of which 99 or (85.3%) were in manufacturing and 16 (13.8%) were in construction.
 The number of jobs in the tertiary sector was 232.
 In the tertiary sector; 170 or 73.3% were in wholesale or retail sales or the repair of motor vehicles, 9 or 3.9% were in the movement and storage of goods, 5 or 2.2% were in a hotel or restaurant, 6 or 2.6% were in education and 15 or 6.5% were in health care.

 In 2000, there were 156 workers who commuted into the municipality and 329 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.1 workers leaving the municipality for every one entering.
 Of the working population, 13% used public transportation to get to work, and 59% used a private car.